 - Overeating of refined carbohydrates

-- Severe emotional stress that doesn’t go away
+- Severe or chronic stress that doesn’t go away

 - Overconsumption of starchy carbohydrates like grains and potatoes